Section 144 to be Reimposed in Rajasthan to From Saturday as Coronavirus Cases Spike in State

 Rajasthan Lockdown News: Looking at the rising cases of coronavirus in the state, the Ashok Gehlot government on Friday announced that restrictions will be reimposed under Section 144 from Saturday.
-Also Read - LPL 2020: Sohail Tanvir, Ravinderpal Singh Test Positive For Coronavirus
+Also Read - Hong Kong Suspends Face-To-Face Classes Amid Worsening Pandemic

 Announcing the order, the state government said powers have been given to all district magistrates to bring back the prohibitions under Section 144 across all districts of Rajasthan.
 The order further stated that the District Magistrate can impose Section 144 for a longer period only after consulting the state government.
-Also Read - Covid-infected Letters Could Be Used to Target Politicians, Interpol Warns of New Threat
+Also Read - Spitting in Public, Violating Social Distancing & Breaking Quarantine Rules To Attract Rs 2000 Fine in Delhi

 The development comes after Rajasthan on Thursday reported 15 more COVID-19 fatalities, taking the death toll to 2,116, while 2,549 new cases pushed the state’s infection tally to 2,34,907.
-Also Read - Amid Rising Coronavirus Cases, Schools in Haryana to Remain Closed Till Nov 30
+Also Read - No Lockdown, Night Curfew Imposed in Madhya Pradesh From Saturday; Essential Services Allowed

 Looking at the rising coronavirus cases, the Central government had on Thursday had sent a central team to Rajasthan.
 The central teams were also sent to Haryana, Gujarat and Manipur to support these states’ efforts towards strengthening containment, surveillance, testing and efficient clinical management of coronavirus positive cases.